Sign up and follow our journey.

 Explore

-Browse a growing catalogue of datasets of species occurrence records and species traits data that you can search, visualise and download.
-Discover available environmental and climate layers with the same extent, resolution and projection.
-Find and copy the code behind the point-and-click algorithms to use as building blocks for your analysis.
+Browse a growing catalogue of thousands of trusted datasets.
+You can search, visualise and download species occurrence records and species traits data or discover environmental and climate layers with the same extent, resolution and projection.

 Build